 These errors are very difficult to assess and depend strongly on the nature of the calibration limitations.
 In general, the sensitivity to multiplicative errors on Level-1 spectra is relatively low.
-The magnitude of these errors will be established once the instrument is calibrated.
 Radiometric uncertainties have a direct impact on both OCRA and ROCINN algorithms.